ThomasThelen/sdtl-rdf-examples/examples/01-load_compute_save/Readme.md

 `sdtl.json`: The SDTL as JSON

-`turtle.ttl`: The SDTL as RDF serialized as Turtle
+`rdf.ttl`: The SDTL as RDF serialized as Turtle

-`jsonld.jsonld`: The SDTL as RDF serialized as JSON-LD
+`rdf.jsonld`: The SDTL as RDF serialized as JSON-LD

 `script.do`: The STATA script being analyzed